brettanomyces/project/README.md

 Thoughts:
 * Use yoda conditions (e.g. constant.equals(values) instead of value.equals(constant)) everywhere.
 In places where value may be null this prevents a null pointer exception and elsewhere it maintains consistency.
+* Validation layer should only use information provided in the object being validated, i.e. don' check the state of the application or DB (e.g. don't check if username is already taken in validation layer)
+* Need a better way of defining/validating form data on frontend.

 ### Build